popwar/CustomerService/README.md

 ## Security aspect
 Oauth2 has been applied to this service. the grant type used here is "client_credentials".
 The API user need to get the token with the credential specified in the yml file before making the call to other endpoints.

-## API Contract Definition
+## API Contract Definition (Swagger ui enabled)
-Swagger ui has been enabled.
-The url is http://localhost:8089/swagger-ui.html Or you can use curl or postman to make the API call.
-Below is the sample of using curl to call API.
+As the APIs are protected, the token is needed to make any API call.

-### 1. Get token:
+###  Get token:
 Sample request:
 ```
 curl -X POST \